-Segment Total number of training and awareness programmes held Topics / principles covered under the training and its impact Board of Directors 2 During this financial year, the Board of Directors were familiarised on upcoming regulations and topics like GRI including risk factors and mitigation process.
+Segment Total number of training and awareness programmes held Topics / principles covered under the training and its impact %age of persons in respective category covered by the awareness programmes Board of Directors 2 During this financial year, the Board of Directors were familiarised on upcoming regulations and topics like GRI including risk factors and mitigation process.
 100% Key Managerial Personnel 1 During this financial year, the KMPs were familiarised on upcoming regulations and on topics like GRI including risk factors and mitigation process.
 100% Employees other than BoD and KMPs 455 Several training programs were conducted during the year focusing on Health & Safety, First Aid training, Skill development, POSH, SA 8000, Skill upgradation Leadership trainings 100% Workers 25 Health & Safety, First Aid training, Skill development, POSH, SA 8000, Skill upgradation SOPS, Safety awareness.
 100%